Harbaugh’s future at Michigan is subplot to CFP title game as Washington tries to lock up DeBoer

 Like Washington, Michigan has been working on a new deal for Harbaugh, despite the NCAA investigation into an alleged in-person scouting and sign-stealing scheme that led to his late-season suspension by the Big Ten.
 Michigan is prepared to make Harbaugh the highest paid coach in the Big Ten.

 “Believe me.
-I’ve been working on it,” Michigan AD Warde Manuel told Fox Sports last week.
+I’ve been working on it,” Michigan AD Warde Manuel told reporters last week.

 Dannen said the uncertainty at Michigan isn’t a factor in getting a deal done with DeBoer.